SAP-samples/btp-cap-multitenant-saas/docu/4-expert/-CloudFoundry-/custom-domain-usage/README.md

 So, in this part of the **Expert Features**, you will learn how to get from the default cfapps domain (e.g., **abc-7k7tmze3-susaas.cfapps.eu10...**), to a SaaS domain based on your custom domain (e.g., **abc-7k7tmze3.susaas.sap-demo.com**) to a proper consumer-specific custom domain (e.g., **abc.susaas.sap-demo.com**) using the Custom Domain Service.

 If you want to set up the sample scenario with your own custom domain, please make sure to to use the correct MTA extension descriptor file provided in the *files* directory ([click here](./files/free-basic-domain.mtaext)) of this **Expert Feature**.
-Search for the placeholder \<your domain\> and replace it with your desired wildcard domain configured in the Custom Domain Service as you can see in the sample screenshot below.
+Search for the placeholder \<YourDomain> and replace it with your desired wildcard domain configured in the Custom Domain Service as you can see in the sample screenshot below.

 [<img src="./images/CDS_Mtaext.png" width="400" />](./images/CDS_Mtaext.png?raw=true)